 33. Leung AY, Foster S. Encyclopedia of Common Natural Ingredients Used in Food, Drugs, and Cosmetics, 2d ed.
-New York: John Wiley, 1996, 303.
+New York: John Wiley and Sons, 1996, 303.

 34. Blumenthal M, Goldberg A, Brinkman J, eds.
 Herbal Medicine: The Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications, 2000, 205-7.

 35. Philipov S, Istatkova R, Ivanovska N, et al. Phytochemical study and antiinflammatory properties of Lobelia laxiflora L. Z Naturforsch (C) 1998;53:311-7.